cms-opendata-analyses/PhysObjectExtractorTool/PhysObjectExtractor/README.md

 The `python` directory hosts the configuration file `poet_cfg.py` and possibly special versions of it.

-The `src` directory hosts the C++ source code of all the different `EDAnalyzers` that can be configured using `python/poet_cfg.py`.
+The `src` directory hosts the C++ source code of all the different `EDAnalyzers` (and possibly some example filters) that can be configured using `python/poet_cfg.py`.
 In the code, there are several comments explaining the logic.
 Some links to appropiate references were added to expand the knowledge on the subject.

-The `test` directory contains `ROOT` analysis templates/examples that can be used to analyze the resulting `myoutput.root` files if needed.
+The `test` will contain analysis examples

 ## Usage instrucctions